Skip to main content

 When there is depression, anxiety, social awkwardness, school failure, drugs, alcohol, indiscriminate sexual activity or failure to launch, simply seeing the therapist twice a week instead of once is no longer an answer.
 There needs to be a more clinically sophisticated intervention.
 There needs to be a shift to an environment that is conducive to disrupting patterns of dependency and unhealthy relationships.
 There must be an effort to assist the student in having success in relationships and developing competencies in the activities of daily living.
 For teens to be successful in life beyond the limitations of their struggles, they must first learn to develop resilience and gain an aptitude for navigating life’s hardships.

 They also need to be somewhere that allows the parents and the rest of the family time to heal.
-So often, the troubled teen tends to require all the attention within the family as they live a life of avoidance.
+So often, the teen tends to require all the attention within the family as they live a life of avoidance.
 Other family relationships are neglected due to the constant attention and energy directed at the troubled teen.
-The teen needs to be in a safe place where he/she can learn how to learn about themselves.
+The teen needs to be in a safe place where he can learn how to learn about himself.

 Is a residential therapy placement right for your teen?
 Find out more information here.